San Telmo is the oldest neighborhood in Buenos Aires. The neighborhood is brimming with history, mystery, colonial houses, and Sunday street markets.

 San Telmo is the oldest and most iconic neighborhood in Buenos Aires, dating back to the 1880s.
 The neighborhood still features most of its original architecture with cobblestoned streets, old mansions, beautiful patios, and old traditional bars.

 However, nowadays, San Telmo has gotten a bohemian feel to it because of its many antique shops, artists, and bars.
-Explore more with this private tour from Viator.
+Explore more with a walking tour of San Telmo.

 What to do in San Telmo?